mclemmer7/Quotes-App/README.md

 # CSC3220_T3_Qoutes

-This repository is built to compile all the weekly project in our Applications Programming class.
+This repository was used to to compile all the parts of our project in our Applications Programming class.

+iQuotes was designed to be a web desktop application used for work around quotations.
+In the app, the user can add, edit, delete, store, or view quotes from a linked database with a choice of categorization using parameters like author, genres, or keywords.
+This app is not fully operational and we did not figure out all of the features that we planned to add.

 ## Owners